Demolition & Redevelopment Clauses: When the Landlord Can Terminate Your Lease

 - clause applies even during option terms (renewal periods)

-If you’re investing in TI, this clause should be evaluated alongside your buildout terms:
+If you’re investing in TI, this clause should be evaluated alongside your buildout terms — see tenant improvements and liens and negotiating a TI allowance.

 Tenant-friendly protections to negotiate